Mike Neighbors Returning To Arkansas

 Some could see that as a dig at Jimmy Dykes, the man Neighbors is replacing.

-Dykes had no previous women’s coaching experience and had not been in a coaching position for nearly 25 years prior to being hired as the head coach at Arkansas.
+Dykes had no previous women’s coaching experience and had not been in a coaching position for nearly 25 years before being hired as the head coach at Arkansas.
 He resigned earlier this year after going 43-49 over three seasons.

 Long continued his praise of the new coach.